ffplayout/ffplayout/README.md

 - have all values in a separate config file
 - dynamic playlist
-- replace missing playlist or clip with a blank clip
+- replace missing playlist or clip with a dummy clip
 - send emails with error message
 - overlay a logo
-- trim and fade the last clip, to get full 24 hours, if the duration is less then 6 seconds add a blank clip
+- trim and fade the last clip, to get full 24 hours, if the duration is less then 6 seconds add a dummy clip
 - set custom day start, so you can have playlist for example: from 6am to 6am, instate of 0am to 12pm
-- copy mode, for more infos take a look in the [Wiki](https://github.com/ffplayout/ffplayout-engine/wiki/Copy-Mode)
+- copy mode, for more info's take a look in the [Wiki](https://github.com/ffplayout/ffplayout-engine/wiki/Copy-Mode)
 - normal system requirements and no special tools
     - we only need **ffmpeg**, **ffprobe** and a buffer tool like **mbuffer**, **pv** or [pipebuffer](https://github.com/ffplayout/pipebuffer/releases)
     - no GPU power is needed
-    - ram and cpu depends on video resolution, minimum 4 threads and 3GB ram for 720p are recommend
+    - RAM and CPU depends on video resolution, minimum 4 threads and 3GB RAM for 720p are recommend
 - python version 3.5 and up

 JSON Playlist Example